 Police misconduct can't be challenged on the street.
 Try to record the incident on your phone or write down everything you can: badge and patrol car numbers, which agency the officers were from, and contact information for witnesses.
-Take photos of any injuries (but seek medical attention first!).
+Take photos of any injuries (but seek medical attention first).
 Keep all official paperwork and receipts for medical treatment.
-Then file a written complaint with the agency's internal affairs division or civilian complaint board.
+Then file a written complaint with the agency's internal affairs division or the Office of Police Complaints.
 Contact an attorney for additional help.
+To learn more about seeking the ACLU-DC's help to respond to violations of your rights, visit: acludc.org/help